evocloud-dev/evocloud-cluster-apps/Controlplane/components/evo-pac/README.md

 vela addon enable evo-pac
 ```

-If you want to define a namespace at the type of deployment, you can use:
+If you want to define a namespace at the time of deployment, you can use:

 ```shell
 vela addon enable evo-pac namespace=kyverno